michaelyue123/React-Redux-Songs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This small project is called **Songs**.
+This small project is called **Songs** built with redux library.
 There are essentially four songs displayed at the lefthand side of the screen and we have four corresponding **Select** buttons at the opposite side.
 Once an user clicks on one of these buttons, the **details** of that song will be shown right next to the select button.
 Upon doing that, users will know the song's title and duration.

 ## Available Scripts